 We understand our clients’ need for cost management.
 We are sensitive to the “cost curve” - expenses to settle, as well as to defend, rise over the lifetime of a case.
 As a result, we are open to discussing alternative fee approaches, recognizing that the goal is greater efficiency in producing legal work that meets our clients’ objectives.
 Our goal is to bring matters to conclusion quickly and efficiently - whether via trial or a settlement - and to do so in a cost-effective manner for our clients.

 The timing of a lawsuit is difficult to predict.
 It depends on many things, including actions the Defendant takes, court schedules, and decisions our client makes.
 A lawsuit can take up to two years or longer to settle or go to trial.
-However, most lawsuits go through the same basic steps, although not always in the same order.
+However, most lawsuits in Alberta and Ontario go through the same basic steps, although not always in the same order.
 Some lawsuits skip some steps, and some steps are repeated many times over.
 The steps listed here are the main steps that occur in litigation.
 They will give a general idea of what to expect.

 1. Gathering the Facts for Litigation

 With our client’s help, we gather all the available facts concerning the claim, including interviewing and taking statements from witnesses.